 Replacement Scrappy: The Nexos from Path of the Furon to the Blisk.
 They look similar and even have a similar reveal (complete with Oh, Crap! moment from Pox), but don't nearly leave the same impact.

 Romantic Plot Tumor: Natalya and Crypto.
 Natalya even gets some status as The Scrappy, despite the fact that Crypto is the one hitting on her.
-As mentioned elsewhere under Pretend Prejudice, by the time DAH!2 rolls around, Crypto's only concern is having sex with anything female.
+As mentioned elsewhere under Pretend Prejudice, by the time Destroy All Humans!
+2 rolls around, Crypto seems to have a desire to make out with anything female.
 This is worsened by Natalya, as Crypto falls madly in love with her.
-And so, as a result, Crypto spends the entirety of DAH!2 trying to have sex with Natalya, not even caring about what his enemies are up to.
+And so, as a result, Crypto spends almost the entirety of the first half of the game trying to have sex with Natalya, not even caring about what his enemies are up to during the first half.

-Scrappy Mechanic: Crypto's jetpack in the first game.
-While the jetpack can help him get up to high places, it only lasts for around five seconds before the charge level drops, which can cause Crypto to lose health if he lands on a high structure, and in several situations it is difficult to maneuver due to sentry guns, EMP mines and S-A-M launchers.
+Crypto's jetpack in the first game.
+What seems like a useful feature (Crypto's only way to travel distances and to reach platforms) is left underwhelming by the fact that it only lasts for around three seconds before the battery level drops, causing the jetpack to sutter.
+This can cause Crypto to lose health if he lands on a high structure without button mashing, and in several situations it is difficult to maneuver due to sentry guns, EMP mines and S-A-M launchers.
 Even worse is the fact that it cannot be upgraded.
-Thankfully, the jetpack does not have a charge level in the next games and is able to be upgraded, as well as being buffed in defense.
+Thankfully, the jetpack does not have a charge level in the next games and is able to be upgraded.

 Non-mission obtained Furotech Cells in the second game.
 Most of them are scattered either in easy rooftop locations in a group clutter, or either in extremely difficult locations (e.g. on top of an arch in Albion).
 Even worse, if you destroy a building in one city, that renders a cell unable to be obtained unless you leave the area, sometimes even permanently unobtainable (e.g. after destroying the Soviet Embassy during one of the final Albion side missions).